-Congressman Scott Franklin serves the citizens of Florida’s 15th Congressional District.
+Congressman Scott Franklin serves the citizens of Florida’s 18th Congressional District.
 He is a 20-year veteran in insurance and risk management, having led Lanier Upshaw in Lakeland, FL as President & CEO for 20 years before merging into BKS Partners on January 1, 2020, where he served as Managing Partner.
-He was elected to Congress in November, 2020 and was sworn in on January 3, 2021.
+He was first elected to Congress in 2020 and was recently sworn in for a second term on January 3, 2023.

 Scott has served in leadership capacities with many community and civic organizations, including chairman of the Florida chapter of Young Presidents Organization (YPO), Lakeland Economic Development Council, Lakeland Rotary Club, and director for the Lakeland Chamber of Commerce, Sun ‘n Fun Fly-In, the Aerospace Center for Excellence, Lakeland Downtown Development Authority, Lakeland International Airport Advisory Board, Central Florida Speech & Hearing Center and the Barney Barnett School of Business and Free Enterprise at Florida Southern College.
 He is a graduate of Leadership Florida, Leadership Lakeland, Leadership Polk and the Tampa Bay Partnership’s CEO Direct program.
 Scott served as a Lakeland City Commissioner and Mayor Pro Tem prior to running for Congress.